 Every successful project manager knows that managing risks is indispensable for project success.
-Being proactive, especially at the beginning of the project where uncertainty is at the highest level, helps project managers identify the risks as well as to assess them in order to develop response plans.
+Being proactive, especially at the beginning of the project, where uncertainty is at the highest level, helps project managers identify the risks as well as assess them in order to develop response plans.
 Hence, project managers may mitigate the possibility and/or the effect of the risks before they even happen.
 Developing a flexible and proactive mindset when facing uncertainty in project management.

 Gill Eapen defines flexibility in his book “Flexibility” as “the ability to adapt to new information quickly.”
 Hence we need to design a project organization and system that enables project managers to quickly introduce new information into the decision-making process.
 Being flexible when faced with uncertainty and implementing a project system that makes it possible to quickly introduce new information into the decision-making process can help project managers make the right decisions for their projects.

 How to develop a more flexible and proactive mindset

 Developing a more proactive and flexible mindset means improving flexibility; here are three main areas that require more focus:

 - Project organization: Does your project organization fit your project’s needs and expectations?
 Whether you have a functional or matrix, or projectized type of organization, the best fit depends on the organizational culture, size, and complexity of the project, resource availability of the organization, and the people involved.
 Flexibility increases as you obtain the best fit for your organization.

 - Project communication network: Who disseminates what kind of information to whom and how?
 A clear communication plan is key to flexibility.

 - Trust: S.Covey defines trust as the one thing that changes everything.
 “Communicating in a high trust relationship, you can say the wrong thing, and people will still get your meaning.”
 Flexibility is drastically increased in a trusting environment.